awimmel/wrapped-script/README.md

 A quick script I wrote to verify that Spotify Wrapped's results were accurate and to give me some more detailed insights into my data.
+Conclusion: Wrapped was accurate and social media rumors were incorrect.

 To start, you'll need to download your Spotify data.
 You can request to do that [here](https://support.spotify.com/us/article/data-rights-and-privacy-settings/).
 After you extact the `.zip`, copy any `StreamingHistory_music_<number>.json` files into the `resources/listening_history` directory.